lwindolf/lzone-cheat-sheets/cheat-sheets/Apache.md

 Alternatives to avoid tracking users by IP:

 - Completely remove IPs: Replace %h in you LogFormat with "-", this ensures all log reading tools can still parse the logs
 - Truncate/replace the IPs during log rotation.
+- Use a piped CustomLog and replace the IP ad-hoc.
 Here is a simple IPv4 only example with sed
-- Use a piped CustomLog and replace the IP ad-hoc

       CustomLog "|$/bin/sed 's/^\([^.]*\.[^.]*\.[^.]*\.\)[0-9][0-9]* \(.*\)$/\1.0 \2/' >>logs/access_log" truncated_ip